derrickburt/derrickburt.github.io/opengis/ctCovid/ctCovid.md

 #### Data and Notebook

-The following data was used for the analysis, all of the shapefiles can be downlaoaded from this [geopackage](Data/CT_Final.gpkg):
+The following data was used for the analysis, all of the shapefiles can be downloaded from this [geopackage](Data/CT_Final.gpkg):

 * Hospital Shapefile and Bed Data from [HIFLD Open Geoplatform](https://hifld-geoplatform.opendata.arcgis.com/datasets/hospitals?geometry=-94.504%2C40.632%2C-80.980%2C43.486)
 * ICU Beds from the [Department of Health](https://healthdata.gov/dataset/covid-19-reported-patient-impact-and-hospital-capacity-facility)